 The complex is gorgeous, inside and out.
 The 27 ornate and beautiful tiled pavilions are seemingly independent, like little cities within a city.
 But they’re connected by underground tunnels, which you’ll see on your visit.

 The gorgeous Main Hall dazzles with mosaicked vaulted ceilings, stone carvings, stained glass windows, and tiled domes.
 Every detail of the interior is worth admiring.
-In the street level Cafe Vienes, you can sip cava and admire a vaulted ceiling and a forest of marble columns.

 Address: Sant Antoni M. Claret, 167, the entrance is on the corner of Carrer Dos de Maig